 Through feedback-controlled fluidics and optical integration, SMR-based platforms can simultaneously monitor an array of cellular physical attributes beyond mass, including cell volume, stiffness, and even bioenergetic properties in the single-cell level.
 These precision instruments find application across a wide spectrum, spanning from fundamental cell biology research to the healthcare industry.

-We develop an optical biochip platform that can non-invasively monitor the 3D morphology of individual living cells.
-This includes cells in isolation as well as those forming compact monolayer tissue structures.
+We develop an optical biochip platform that can non-invasively monitor the 3D morphology of individual living cells—both in isolation and within compact monolayer.
 The platform reconstructs 3D topography of live cells through the exclusion of fluorescence signals within the confined microfluidic channel.
 Unlike SMR, this platform does not require cells to be in suspension, and thus can monitor cells that are adhered to the substrate or neighboring cells.
+This approach allows us to model emergent collective behaviors, such as the epithelial-to-mesenchymal transition (EMT), and extend our understanding of tissue mechanics from 2D layers to 3D architectures.

 Using this technology, we are actively exploring mechanical changes associated with diverse diseases, ranging from cancer metastasis to neuroinflammation.
 Our ultimate goal is to potentially identify novel, label-free therapeutic biomarkers capable of accurately indicating cellular states during disease progression or medical treatment.

-Within this domain, we are actively exploring artificial intelligence (AI) and machine learning.
-Utilizing the AI-driven strategies, our objective is to refine the categorization and classification of single-cell datasets, potentially revealing new insights into the heterogeneity of cellular responses during medical interventions.
+Furthermore, we are actively exploring artificial intelligence (AI) driven strategies to refine the categorization and classification of single-cell datasets, potentially revealing new insights into the heterogeneity of cellular responses during therapeutic interventions.